$0 Delaware Dispute Letter Starter Kit

 The nightmare scenario: your child turns three, CDW services end, and the district has not completed its evaluation or does not find your child eligible.
 Your child is in a gap with no services.

-If the district did not complete the evaluation before your child's third birthday due to reasons within the district's control, that is a violation of 14 Del.
+If the district did not complete the evaluation before your child's third birthday due to reasons within the district's control, that may be a violation of 14 Del.
 Admin.
-Code § 925.2.3's evaluation timeline requirements.
-File a state complaint with the DDOE OEC immediately.
-The 60-day investigation timeline means you will have a response within two months, and corrective action can include compensatory services for the gap period.
+Code §925.2.3's evaluation timeline requirements.
+File a state complaint with DDOE Exceptional Children Resources.
+The DDOE must issue a written decision within 60 calendar days, subject to permitted extensions, and corrective action can include compensatory services for the gap period.

 If the district completed the evaluation and found your child ineligible, and you disagree, you have two options: request an Independent Educational Evaluation (IEE) at public expense under 14 Del.
 Admin.
 Code § 925.4.0, or file for due process.
 The IEE is usually the better first step — an independent evaluator with no stake in the outcome who finds your child eligible is powerful evidence in any subsequent proceeding.